What is nail cosmetics allergy?

 Artificial nails are a cosmetic method that creates the illusion of long and attractive nails.
 There are basically two methods available to achieve this effect.

-Sculptured nails are an alternative and increasingly popular method to achieving long, hard nails.
+Sculptured nails are an alternative and increasingly popular method for achieving long, hard nails.
 The artificial nails are custom-made to fit the nails perfectly and the process is usually performed by a manicurist for best results.
-The artificial nail is made up from a blend of chemicals that is painted onto the prepared nail which is surrounded by a template that protects the surrounding skin and allows the formation of an artificial extension.
+The artificial nail is made up of a blend of chemicals that is painted onto the prepared nail which is surrounded by a template that protects the surrounding skin and allows the formation of an artificial extension.
 The chemical combination includes liquid methacrylate acid esters such as ethyl methacrylate, powdered polymethyl methacrylate polymer, benzoyl peroxide accelerator, and hydroquinone.
 The liquid methacrylate acid esters are strong sensitisers and a cause of irritant and allergic contact dermatitis reactions.
 Benzoyl peroxide and hydroquinone are found to be occasional allergens.

 Acrylates, which are used in both preformed and sculptured nails, can cause two rare but very serious reactions, paraesthesias (tingling and prickling) and nail loss.
 A case of acrylate allergy resulted in nail loss and even after 16 years there was no regrowth.